-Just like investing in a car, selecting an educational travel company takes time and thought, and rarely comes down to one thing.
+Just like investing in a car, choosing an educational travel company takes time and thought, and rarely comes down to one thing.

-Here are 5 key questions to ask yourself when choosing an educational tour company that will help you make the decision that’s right for you.
+Here are 5 key questions to ask yourself when selecting an educational travel company that will help you make the decision that’s right for you.